clamytoe/Cylon/README.md

  |      Return the previous item in the object
  |
  |  stencil(self, count=2)
- |      Return a list with the before and after elements
+ |      Return a list with before and after neighbors of current item
  |
  |      Count determines how many of each are displayed.
  |